Teach children about the importance of truth with these honesty bible stories and activities.

 Honesty Acrostic Poem Activity

-- Write the word HONESTY down on your paper vertically or print off the Free HONESTY Poem template in the printables below.
+- Write the word HONESTY down on your paper vertically or sign up for our Newsletter and Stay Connected at the end of this post to download and print your Free HONESTY Poem template in the printables below.
 Capitalize each letter!

 - Brainstorm words and ideas that describe what honesty means to you.